Thimoteus/purescript-optlicative/README.md

 Any command, if it exists, will be placed into the `cmd` field of the result -- if the program is used like `p command more`, then `cmd = Just "more"`.

-Let's look at the first argument to `parse`.
+Let's look at the first argument to `optlicate`.
 In our example case, we'd need a value of type `Record MyConfig`.
 If we can construct a value for just one field, we can construct them all.
 And those values are built using `Opt`, as suggested by the definition of `MyConfig`: